Here’s our take on what you need to consider from the time before you buy a van through to fitting it out and enjoying using it.

 We did end up using most of the stuff from those early purchases, but had to sell a couple of others at a loss.
 That box in the front left of the picture with the Fragile label is a $500 water heater that we couldn’t use because our design changed and it wouldn’t fit in the new location.

 Things will probably progress more slowly than you expect, so our advice is not to go stockpiling stuff for too far in to the future unless you’re sure you’re going to be using it.

 Plan of attack

 Here’s the order we would suggest you do things in as you work on the van:

 - Strip the factory interior from van, clean up, treat any rust or potential rust areas.

-- Cut holes in roof/wall metal (if necessary) and install fans, AC, windows, wire pass-throughs, antennae, water fill holes, propane vents and any other exterior-to-interior items.
+- Cut holes in roof/wall metal (if necessary) and install fans, AC, windows, wire pass-throughs, antennae, water fill holes, propane vents, heater, and any other exterior-to-interior items.

 - Move passenger bench seat location or add Captain’s chairs/rock and roll bench/bed mounting points (if necessary).